ValGenesis Launches Process Manager, the Industry's First Application for Digitizing the End-to-End Cleaning Validation Lifecycle

 About ValGenesis

-ValGenesis, Inc. is the creator of an innovative software platform that serves as a foundation for managing compliance-based validation activities in life science companies.
-ValGenesis, Inc. is the provider of the first enterprise application for efficient management of corporate validation lifecycle processes.
+ValGenesis, Inc. is the creator of an innovative software platform that serves as a foundation for managing compliance-based validation activities in life sciences companies.
+ValGenesis is the provider of the first enterprise application for efficient management of corporate validation lifecycle processes.
 This solution is fully compliant with U.S. FDA 21 CFR Part 11 and Annex 11 requirements.
-As the first fully paperless solution for electronic management of validation execution and approval, ValGenesis was selected by an industry peer review committee to receive the Parenteral Drug Association (PDA) New Innovative Technology Award in 2005.
+As the first fully paperless solution for electronic management of validation execution and approval, ValGenesis was selected by an industry peer review committee to receive the Parenteral Drug Association (PDA) New Innovative Technology Award in 2005. www.valgenesis.com.

 Further information: